Protected Trust Deed

 4 How will the deed affect you?

-Before opting for the protected trust deed, you need to be aware of the effects of the deed on your financials as well as a livelihood:
+Before opting for the protected trust deed, you need to be aware of the effects of the deed on your financials as well as your livelihood:

-Since the payments are to be made for four years, you need to submit your surplus income to pay the maximum debts before the deed protection.
+Since the payments are to be made for four years, you will be required to submit your surplus income to pay the maximum debts before the deed protection.
 The surplus income will be available after you have calculated your income streams and expenses.

 With the initialization of the protected deed, you will need to have the consolidated budget for the rest of the payments to ensure that the deed stays intact.
 This also means that you need to manage your income streams more efficiently to avoid further debts.